martin-przystalka/Maybach/README.md

 ## Introduction
 Maybach has been created in come for my personal requirements.
 Creating many new project gave me point of look to my behaviours.
 I just have been copying same code, same classes/extension to new projects and then I realise that this is a time to create framework - Maybach!

+## Features

+## Installation
+Cocoapods, Carthage, SPM, Manually

+## Contributing
+I hope you enjoy Maybach!
+If so it would be great to have another pair of hands to improve this project.
+How can you do it?
+Here you have some types:
+* Suggest new features.
+* Improve documentation.
+* Checking pull requests.
+* Making pull request.
+* Help with resloving issues.
+* Reporting bugs by making issue on github.

 ## License
 This project is released under the [MIT license](https://github.com/martin-przystalka/Maybach/blob/master/LICENSE).